-This issue paper was prepared to specifically address the use of hatcheries and transplants as tools in the recovery of bull trout (Salvelinus confluentus) in the State of Montana.
-The use of hatcheries in fisheries management, including native species recovery, is currently under debate.
-Our literature search turned up little published information that would be pertinent to the situation with bull trout in Montana.
+This issue paper was prepared to address the use of bull trout stocking, whether the source fish are from hatcheries or transplants, as potential tools in the recovery of bull trout (Salvelinus confluentus) in the State of Montana.
+The appropriate use of hatcheries in fisheries management, including native species recovery, is currently under debate.
+Our literature search turned up little published information specific to the situation with bull trout in Montana.

-Currently, in Montana, bull trout inhabit a reduced portion of their historic range and population trends are in decline in many of the remaining areas (see status reports).
+Currently, in Montana, bull trout inhabit a reduced portion of their historic range and population trends are in decline in many of the remaining areas (see watershed status reports).
 In broad terms, the restoration goal is to reverse this trend and protect self-sustaining populations of bull trout.
-In order to perpetuate "self-sustaining" populations, the causes of population declines must be addressed.
-The Scientific Group recognizes that stocking fish rarely addresses these causes.
+To perpetuate "self-sustaining" populations, the causes of population declines must be addressed.
+Stocking fish rarely addresses these causes.
 Therefore, the strategies outlined in this paper will be most useful in re-establishing populations after remedies are applied.
-Secondarily, the Scientific Group has identified areas where research with hatcheries and transplants may benefit recovery efforts.
+Secondarily, the Scientific Group identified areas where research with hatcheries and transplants may benefit recovery efforts.

 The Scientific Group also subscribes to the overall approach of giving priority to those systems which are relatively intact.
-That is, with limited resources, use the appropriate techniques to protect and restore those systems that have the best chance of meeting goals, recognizing some systems are beyond repair and effort would likely be wasted attempting to recover bull trout.
-The use of any recovery tool should be weighed against the overall recovery effort.
+With limited resources, we endorse the use of appropriate techniques to protect and restore those systems that have the best chance of meeting goals.
+Some systems are severely degraded and are therefore of lower priority.
+Similarly, the use of any recovery tool should be weighed against the overall recovery effort.